WHO team in Wuhan probing COVID-19 origins moves out of quarantine | Health

 Several team members described long work days during their quarantine, and relief at being able to leave their rooms.
 "Slightly sad to say goodbye to my 'gym' & my 'office' where I’ve been holed up for last 2 wks!!," team member Peter Daszak said on Twitter, along with photos of exercise equipment and a desk in his hotel room.

-"Moving into next phase of work now w/@WHO mission team & China counterparts," he said.
 The team members' luggage, loaded onto the bus by workers in protective suits, included yoga mats and what appeared to be a guitar case.

-MANAGING EXPECTATIONS The WHO has sought to manage expectations for the investigation.
+SCIENCE AND POLITICS

 The origin of COVID-19 has been highly politicised.
 The investigating team had been set to arrive in Wuhan earlier in January, and China's delay of their visit drew rare public criticism from the head of the WHO, which former U.S. President Donald Trump accused of being "China-centric" early in the outbreak.